Tourist (horse)

-Tourist (foaled April 10, 2011 in Kentucky) is a retired American Thoroughbred racehorse best known for winning the 2016 Breeders' Cup Mile.
+Tourist (foaled April 10, 2011 in Kentucky) is a retired American Thoroughbred racehorse best and active breeding stallion known for winning the 2016 Breeders' Cup Mile.
 He raced unsuccessfully on dirt before switching to turf, where he quickly established himself as a stakes caliber horse.
 In addition to the Breeders' Cup Mile, he won the More Than Ready Mile Stakes and the Fourstardave Handicap, and over $2 million in earnings.

 Background

 Tourist is a dark bay horse with a broad white blaze on his forehead.
 Bred by WinStar Farm, he was sired by Tiznow, who is one of their most influential stallions.
 Tiznow was a late developing horse who won back-to-back Breeders' Cup Classics, and is known for siring offspring that also tend to develop later in their career and are best at a distance of a mile and up.
 Tiznow is the most important modern descendant of Man o' War in the direct male line – the sire line traces back to the Godolphin Arabian.

 Tourist's dam, Unbridled Melody by Unbridled's Song, comes from a strong female family that has produced multiple stakes winners in recent generations.
 Unbridled Melody produced five named foals, four of them stakes winners.

 Tourist has been described as "a terrific blend of Tiznow's size and strength, with Unbridled's Song's quality and balance."
 He raced for WinStar Farm in partnership with Gary Barber and Wachtel Stable.
 He was trained by Hall of Fame member William (Bill) Mott.